 Note.
-Histograms showing the distribution of best-fit β and γ values across individuals after five and unlimited chips in the MAIN condition.
-The β distribution indicates that the majority of people showed a moderate or large amount of base rate neglect; their inferences were best described with β values less than one and often close to zero, indicating that the posterior distribution they reported was best explained by assuming that they disregarded their reported prior at least partially and often completely.
-There was a varied distribution of γ values, with about half showing conservative updating (γ < 1, i.e., $\log(\gamma)$ < 0).
+Histograms showing the distribution of best-fit β and γ values across individuals after five and unlimited chips in the MAIN condition. (a) β and γ were fit jointly; (b) β and γ were fit assuming the other was 1.
+Regardless of whether the parameters were fit jointly or not, distributions of β indicate that the majority of people showed a moderate or large amount of base rate neglect; their inferences were best described with β values less than one and often close to zero, indicating that the posterior distribution they reported was best explained by assuming that they disregarded their reported prior at least partially and often completely.
+There was a more varied distribution of γ values, with about half showing conservative updating ($\gamma < 1$).